Nehababar22/custom_module/README.md

 # custom_module

-#Updating name of existing field of contactus form in odoo 16.
+#Updating name of existing fields of existing ContactUS form in odoo 16.